pypy/pypy/pypy/doc/stackless.rst

 Thus the notion of coroutine is *not composable*.
-By opposition, the primitive notion of continulets is composable: if you build two different interfaces on top of it, or have a program that uses twice the same interface in two parts, then assuming that both part independently work, the composition of the two parts still works.
+By opposition, the primitive notion of continulets is composable: if you build two different interfaces on top of it, or have a program that uses twice the same interface in two parts, then assuming that both parts independently work, the composition of the two parts still works.

 A full proof of that claim would require careful definitions, but let us